lsst-sitcom/sitcomtn-025/index.rst

        - These dates shall correspond to integration milestones.

+This section is not yet completed.
-This will be a prioritized list of which functionalities should be implemented in which order.
+In the final version, a prioritized list of required functionalities will be presented.
-Note that the requirements are already prioritized to a degree and will help inform this.
+Note that the requirements are already prioritized to a degree and will help develop this list.

+The development of the Catcher is the highest priority item as it is required to develop the on-the-fly analysis framework and will take time to produce.

 .. _Other Findings and Identified Issues: